Delia Smith Coleslaw Recipe

 • 225g white cabbage, finely shredded

-• 6 spring onions, finely chopped
+• 6 spring onions (scallions), finely chopped including the green parts

 • 150ml soured cream

-• 2 cloves garlic, crushed
+• 2 cloves of garlic, crushed

-• 2 level tablespoons mayonnaise
+• 2 level tablespoons of mayonnaise

-• 2 level tablespoons natural yoghurt
+• 2 level tablespoons of natural yoghurt

-• 1 level teaspoon mustard powder
+• 1 level teaspoon of mustard powder

-• 2 tablespoons olive oil
+• 2 tablespoons of olive oil

-• 1 tablespoon white wine vinegar
+• 1 tablespoon of white wine vinegar

-• 1 tablespoon lemon juice
+• 1 tablespoon of lemon juice

 • Salt and freshly milled black pepper

-• Poppy seeds to garnish
+• Poppy seeds for garnish

 Directions